School Certification Process

 - Your requested loan amount – that the loan funds won’t exceed your school’s calculated maximum cost of attendance (COA) minus any aid or other loans you already received for that semester or term

-- If your school did not make any big changes, then we produce the final disclosure right away.
+Once we receive the loan back from your school, then we produce the final disclosure right away.